 The high amount of antioxidants in cinnamon could protect against DNA damage and cell mutations associated with cancer, Cecere says.
 However, Pike notes that the current research is only on animals and test-tube studies.
 “Further research in humans is needed to provide clinical evidence for the traditional uses of cinnamon against cancer,” she says.

 Here are 29 more foods that may help prevent cancer.

 Cinnamon is good for fighting certain infections

-Cinnamon oil has antibacterial and antimicrobial properties that help fight infections, according to Cecere.
+Cinnamon oil has antibacterial and antimicrobial properties that may help fight infections, according to Cecere.
 Cinnamaldehyde is one of the main active components of the spice that protects against infection, Pike says.
 Still, there needs to be more research on the types of infections cinnamon could reduce.
-Research shows it prevents the growth of listeria, salmonella and could be an effective treatment against yeast infections.
+Research suggests it may prevent the growth of bacteria like listeria and salmonella, and could be an effective treatment against yeast infections.

 Bottom line: Cinnamon is a great addition to your diet

 Cecere, Pike, Sollid, and Malkani all agree that there needs to be more human research on the extent of the health benefits of cinnamon.
 Some early research suggests cinnamon might also have positive effects on multiple sclerosis, HIV, and Alzheimer’s disease, among others.
 But what is cinnamon good for?
 It’s good for sprinkling on food as a safe way to boost the antioxidants in your diet.
 It shouldn’t be the main treatment for health issues thanks to a lack of human research, but eating it certainly won’t hurt.
 Plus, the delicious flavour pairs well with many types of produce and could encourage you to eat more fruits and vegetables.

 Next, find out the healthiest fruits you can eat.